mongodb/docs/source/faq/fundamentals.rst

 .. default-domain:: mongodb

-This document addresses basic questions for anyone evaluating MongoDB or considering MongoDB for a new project or system.
+This document answers basic questions for anyone evaluating MongoDB for a new project or system.

 .. contents:: Frequently Asked Questions:
    :backlinks: none